-A. Eligible persons must receive appointed counsel as soon as feasible.
-This means as soon as possible after receiving a target letter, after being taken into custody, upon appearing before a judicial officer, when formally charged, when notified of charges if formal charges are sealed, or when a judicial officer otherwise determines that appointed counsel is appropriate under the CJA or this Plan, whichever occurs earliest.
-The Court, in cooperation with the Defender Organization and the United States Attorney, will make such arrangements with federal, state, and local investigative and police agencies as will ensure timely appointment of counsel.

-- B. When practicable, unless the right to counsel is waived or the defendant otherwise consents to a pretrial services interview without counsel, financially eligible persons will be provided appointed counsel prior to being interviewed by a pretrial services officer.
-The Federal Defenders will establish a schedule of on-call "duty day" or "duty week" attorneys to advise persons who are in custody, or who otherwise may be entitled to counsel under the CJA, during the pretrial services interview process. - C. Appointment of counsel may be made retroactive to include representation provided prior to appointment.
+- A. Eligible persons must receive appointed counsel as soon as feasible.
+This means as soon as possible after receiving a target letter, after being taken into custody, upon appearing before a judicial officer, when formally charged, when notified of charges if formal charges are sealed, or when a judicial officer otherwise determines that appointed counsel is appropriate under the CJA or this Plan, whichever occurs first. - B. When practicable, unless the right to counsel is waived or the defendant otherwise consents to a pretrial services interview without counsel, financially eligible persons will be provided appointed counsel prior to being interviewed by a pretrial services officer.
+The Federal Defenders will establish a schedule of oncall "duty day" or "duty week" attorneys to advise persons who are in custody, or who otherwise may be entitled to counsel under the CJA, during the pretrial services interview process. - C. Appointment of counsel may be made retroactive to include representation provided prior to appointment.